 PTSD And Co-Occurring Addiction

 The typical pattern for PTSD and co-occurring addiction disorders is that PTSD becomes established along with its deeply distressing symptoms.
-Later on, people self-medicate with addictive substances in an attempt to control their PTSD symptoms.
+Then, people self-medicate with addictive substances in an attempt to control their PTSD symptoms.

 This leads to a co-occurring addiction disorder.
-Other social problems usually accompany PTSD coupled with addiction, such as job losses, problems with relationships, legal issues, and so forth.
+In addition, other social problems usually accompany PTSD coupled with addiction, such as job losses, problems with relationships, legal issues, and so forth.

 PTSD and Addiction Statistics